lm3nitro/Projects/SIEM/ELK/ELK Install.md

 <img width="419" alt="Screenshot 2024-04-27 at 2 05 30 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/7c35c537-0af4-45e2-be18-e6ea7998d194">

 ELK stands for Elasticsearch, Logstash, and Kibana.
-ELK is a collection of open source projects that work together as a management and analysis platform and can be used as a SIEM solution.
+ELK is a collection of open-source projects that work together as a management and analysis platform and can be used as a SIEM solution.
 Elasticsearch quickly searches through logs and data, Logstash collects and organizes this data, and Kibana then presents it in easy-to-understand visuals, like graphs and charts.
 Some of the benefits are:

 + Centralized Logging
 + Real-Time Monitoring